kernelci/kernelci-core/doc/collection-send.rst

  :reqjson string lab_name: The name of the lab.
  :reqjson boolean boot_report: If the boot report should be created and sent.
 Default to 0 (false).
  :reqjson boolean build_report: If the build report should be created and sent.
 Default to 0 (false).
- :reqjson send_to: A string or an array of strings of email addresses where to send the reports.
+ :reqjson send_to: A string or an array of strings of email addresses to send the reports.
+ :reqjson send_cc: A string or an array of strings of email addresses to send the reports in carbon-copy.
+ :reqjson send_bcc: A string or an array of strings of email addresses to send the reports in blind carbon-copy.
- :reqjson boot_send_to: A string or an array of strings of email addresses where to send only the boot report.
+ :reqjson boot_send_to: A string or an array of strings of email addresses to send only the boot report.
+ :reqjson boot_send_cc: A string or an array of strings of email addresses to send only the boot report in carbon-copy.
+ :reqjson boot_send_bcc: A string or an array of strings of email addresses to send only the boot report in blind carbon-copy.
- :reqjson build_send_to: A string or an array of strings of email addresses where to send only the build report.
+ :reqjson build_send_to: A string or an array of strings of email addresses to send only the build report.
+ :reqjson build_send_cc: A string or an array of strings of email addresses to send only the build report in carbon-copy.
+ :reqjson build_send_bcc: A string or an array of strings of email addresses to send only the build report in blind carbon-copy.
  :reqjson int delay: Number of seconds after which the email report will be sent.
 Default to 60*60 seconds (1 hour) with a maximum value of 60*60*5 (5 hours).
  :reqjson array format: The format of the email to send.
 Accepted values are **txt** and **html**.